Showing posts with label palestine. Show all posts

 Click to enlarge.
 Map by Evan Centanni, incorporating base map by Koen Adams of onestopmap.com and data from B'Tselem's interactive mapping project.
 (Contact us for permission to use this map.)

-The Israeli government's much-hyped plan to annex (absorb) parts of the Palestine-claimed West Bank into Israel last July never came to pass, but the region is once again making headlines amid a new wave of fighting.
-So who actually controls what parts of Palestine and Israel's claimed territories?
-This newly-revised version of PolGeoNow's Israel/Palestine control map lays out the details of government jurisdictions on the ground.
-And if you see something you don't understand on the map, check below for our concise outline of the disputed regions and conflict actors involved, which has also been updated and slightly expanded since first published last year.
+The Israeli government's much-hyped plan to absorb parts of the Palestine-claimed West Bank into Israel in 2020 didn't happen (at least not yet).
+But in May 2021, the region was once again making headlines amid a new wave of fighting.
+So who actually controlled what parts of Palestine and Israel's claimed territories at the time?
+This revised version of PolGeoNow's Israel/Palestine control map lays out the details of government jurisdictions on the ground.

 Note that this is a map of who actually controls what, not of who claims which areas.
 And it's definitely not supposed to imply that any particular party should or shouldn't control any particular area.
 As always, PolGeoNow takes no side in these disputes, and we have done our best to report only the facts.